Portrait (literature): The portrait of the nineteenth century

 The evolution of the narrative portrait did not stop at the nineteenth century but, on the contrary, it became more refined and took on nuances through the intervention of Sainte-Beuve in the works or the critiques of such literary portraits.

 In fact, the portrait found a true place in the novel where it represented not only real-life individuals but also fictional individuals (who could also be symbolic).
 It is in this way that the portrait became a predominant and recurring theme in the work of Balzac.

 The portrait of the twentieth century

 The portrait continued its journey throughout the twentieth century with the modern novel.
 In Nathalie Sarraute (in the Portrait d'un inconnu) the features are not fixed, the temporality plays its role in the genre of the moving portrait, progressive, fragmented, as in the life of a human.

+The portrait of the twenty-first century

+As an evolution of the portrait in twenty-first century literature, the writer & artist Ox Maló promoted the execution of the live portraying in the form of a participatory performance.
+The person portrayed sits in front of the writer, the writer observes and writes a poem on the spot with his typewriter.
+The poem-portrait is given to the person as a gift.
+The Written Portraits Performance format has included other disciplines such as dance, painting and music, inviting different artists to portray live.